Mestre-Verde/scorbot-er-vii-esp32-webcontrol/README.md

 - [📁 ESP32 Main Code](src/)
 - [📁 Web Interface Files](data/)
-  ↳ Contains all assets to be uploaded to LittleFS.
+  ↳ Contains all files to be uploaded to LittleFS.

 ## 📄 Documentation